Table of contents

 What is the Difference between Basic and Advanced Consent Mode?

-Does the deadline of setting Consent Mode V2 for March only apply to Europe?
+Does the deadline of setting Consent Mode V2 for March apply only to Europe?

 Compliance with the March 2024 deadline specifically targets organizations operating in or offering services to users in Europe.

-For which tags is Consent Mode relevant?
+For which tags is the Consent Mode relevant?

 What should I do if my CMP does not support the new consent modes?

-If you are using a CMP (Consent Management Platform) that does not support consent mode, you can include initialization in your own configuration.
-This initialization can be added via JavaScript directly on the page or as an HTML tag via the Tag manager.
-If you use Google Tag Manager (GTM), you can also do this using Simo Ahava’s tag template.
-As an HTML tag, executed as early as possible when permission is granted (possibly as a setup tag for Google tag or Google Ads Tag conversions, etc.), it can look like this when manually configured:
+If you are using a CMP (Consent Management Platform) that does not support permission mode, you can include initialization in your own configuration.
+This initialization can be added via JavaScript directly on the page or as an HTML tag via the Tag Manager.
+If you use Google Tag Manager (GTM), you can also do this using Simo Ahava's tag template.
+As an HTML tag, executed as early as possible when permission is granted (possibly as a setup tag for Google tag or Google Ads conversions, etc.), it can look like this when manually configured:

 <script>